Two part programme in Psychedelic-assisted Acceptance and Commitment Therapy

 Part – 2

-Psychedelic Retreat informed by Acceptance and Commitment Therapy, with follow up integration
+Psychedelic Retreat informed by Acceptance and Commitment Therapy, with one-to-one follow up integration

 I particularly liked: The skill and heart of the facilitating Team, including how we were cared for and encouraged to keep going IN rather than being unnecessarily rescued, the inspired music, live and recorded, the beautiful house with its dedicated medicine space, the delicious nourishing food, the walks in the woods, all of the integration activities especially dealing with Shame, the ongoing connections.
 It all works together in synergy.
 After 49 years of experience with psychedelics, including Ayahuasca in the jungle and decades with mushrooms, this retreat stands out as a true transformation.
 More than having taken a flashy trip out and back, I feel like I’ve simply come home.
 I remember Who I Am and what’s going on here, the inner game Love is playing behind what often looks like Insanity.
 Having the integration support and ongoing group connection is essential.
 This team has masterfully orchestrated a container.